Collagen for climbers—does it offer any benefits?

 Let’s first consider that it’s a rare climber that has never experienced finger, elbow or shoulder pain.
 If you’re a hard-training climber fond of pushing your limits, then there’s a good chance that at some point you’ve experienced pain and perhaps injury in all three sites.
 It’s sad but true: rock climbing is hard on our connective tissues.

 Now the good news: A growing body of recent research indicates that you can play an active role in developing healthier, stronger connective tissues!
-The figure below reveals the proven methodology which—yes, indeed—involves supplementation with collagen peptides.[Unfortunately, a couple of grossly outdated articles continue to circulate the Internet that express a nay-sayers opinion of collagen supplementation not supported by the latest research from top Functional Molecular Biology labs in the United States, Australia, and United Kindgom.
-Meanwhile, OUTSIDE magazine just published (May 30, 2019) a very current science-based article on collegen use by elite athletes.]
+The figure below reveals the proven methodology which—yes, indeed—involves supplementation with vitamin-C-enriched hydrolyzed collagen.[Unfortunately, a couple of grossly outdated articles continue to circulate the Internet that express a nay-sayers opinion of collagen supplementation not supported by the latest research from top Functional Molecular Biology labs in the United States, Australia, and United Kindgom.
+Meanwhile, OUTSIDE magazine just published (May 30, 2019) a very current science-based article on collagen use by elite athletes.]

 Use This Process Cycle to: